Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Discussion

 \subsubsection{Analyze full observer space}

 In this work, we selected a few observers and analyzed their signals independently.
-However, one could also combine the data of multiple observers, and thus note only analyze the time-domain, but also resolve the full spatial domain.
-This would be qualitatively in the spirit of Ref.~\cite{Zhu:2023mzv}, which explores a so-called space-time technique in the context of quasi-normal mode extraction and explicitly using radial eigenfunctions, but not for noisy data.
-Since our modeling requires us to solve the full signal in all domains, it only means including it in the likelihood.
+However, one could also combine the data of multiple observers, and thus not only analyze the time-domain, but also resolve the full spatial domain.
+This would be qualitatively in the spirit of Ref.~\cite{Zhu:2023mzv}, which explores a so-called spacetime technique in the context of quasinormal mode extraction and explicitly using radial eigenfunctions, but not for noisy data.
+Since numerically computing the model $m(\bm{\theta})$ requires us to obtain the time series in the entire radial domain, it would be straightforward to include data from multiple observers in the likelihood.
 Since the main numerical cost consists of the wave propagation, not using it in the likelihood, it should be straightforward.
-However, realistic noise modeling may not be well approximated with Gaussian noise in the time-domain, thus potentially making our likelihood evaluation more involved.
+However, realistic noise modeling may not be well approximated with Gaussian noise in the time domain, thus potentially making our likelihood evaluation more involved.
 Since this aspect will depend on the specific experiment, we leave it for future work.

-\subsubsection{Combining different $\ell$}
+\subsubsection{Combining different $m$}

-In a real experiment, many different harmonics $\ell$ can be excited at the same time.
-Although it should be straightforward to extract the different harmonic contents $\ell$ to high accuracy, we have yet to explore how information of the RZ metric is imprinted across different $\ell$.
-Since the $\ell$ perturbation potentials are qualitatively similar and mainly increase height as a function of increasing $\ell$, we expect similar findings.
-However, we note that for large $\ell$, when approaching the eikonal limit, the potential is dominated by $g_{tt}$, and the impact of $g_{rr}$ becomes subdominant.
-Therefore, we expect measurements of the $b_i$ RZ parameters to become more challenging for large $\ell$.
-Regarding numerical cost, it would imply running the time evolution for each $\ell$ separately and would, therefore, slow down the MCMC analysis.
+In a real experiment, many different harmonics $m$ can be excited at the same time.
+Although it should be straightforward to extract the different harmonic contents $m$ to high accuracy, we have yet to explore how information of the RZ metric is imprinted across different $m$.
+Since the $m$ perturbation potentials are qualitatively similar and mainly increase height as a function of increasing $m$, we expect similar findings.
+However, we note that for large $m$, when approaching the eikonal limit, the potential is dominated by $g_{tt}$, and the impact of $g_{rr}$ becomes subdominant.
+Therefore, we expect measurements of the $b_i$ RZ parameters to become more challenging for large $m$.
+Regarding numerical cost, it would imply running the time evolution for each $m$ separately and would, therefore, slow down the MCMC analysis.
 We leave a quantitative analysis for future work.